Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 ### Wireframe Selection Highlighting

-The following wireframe selection highlighting code shows the use of the *Selection Interface*, through the *HasFullySelectedAncestorInclusive()* method, called on the input scene index.
-The selection interface allows a selection highlighting filtering scene index to query selected prims.
+The following wireframe selection highlighting code shows the use of the *Selection*, through the *HasFullySelectedAncestorInclusive()* method, called on the input selection.
+The selection allows a selection highlighting filtering scene index to query selected prims.
 ```
 bool WireframeSelectionHighlightSceneIndex::HasFullySelectedAncestorInclusive(const SdfPath& primPath) const
 {
-    return _inputSceneIndexSelectionInterface->HasFullySelectedAncestorInclusive(primPath);
+    return _selection->HasFullySelectedAncestorInclusive(primPath);
 }

 HdSceneIndexPrim